-Congratulations on your enrolment into the BEng (Hons) Mechatronics and Automation Engineering programme - a programme that has been validated by the University of East London (UEL), our collaborative partner in the UK.
+Congratulations on your enrolment into the BEng (Hons) Materials Engineering Course - a Course that has been validated by the University of East London (UEL), our collaborative partner in the UK.
 UEL is an internationally renowned university which just like Ain Shams University (ASU) strives to achieve the highest possible standard of academic excellence.
 Apart from being one of the UK's most diverse and fastest growing universities, UEL is a global learning community with internationally recognised research.
-We are most confident that our collaboration with UEL will yield significant academic benefits both for ASU as an institution, and for the students who will enrol the BEng (Hons) Mechatronics and Automation Engineering programme.
+We are most confident that our collaboration with UEL will yield significant academic benefits both for ASU as an institution, and for the students who will enrol the BEng (Hons) Materials Engineering Course.

 Our vision at ASU is to provide our students with a holistic education to develop them into well-rounded individuals who excel both academically and professionally in areas such as leadership, entrepreneurship, social and personal development and growth.
-The programme is thus aligned closely with the tenets of the National Authority for Quality Assurance and Accreditation of Education (NAQAAE).
+The Course is thus aligned closely with the tenets of the National Authority for Quality Assurance and Accreditation of Education (NAQAAE).
 The framework for NAQAAE was established in 2006 by a presidential decree to enhance the quality of education in Egypt with a mandate to ensure the development of basic reference standards for education - National Academic Reference Standards (NARS).

 According to the NARS, quality education that is based on well-defined standards is one of the most important determinants of national sustainable development in Egypt.
-Therefore, the requirements of the NARS form the basis for the development of the Mechatronics and Automation Engineering programme at ASU.
-Thus, the programme is designed to inspire students to be innovative and creative by using appropriate teaching and learning technologies and pursuing independent and life-long learning.
-Graduates of the programme are expected to be able to apply knowledge of mathematics and natural sciences to develop ways to economically utilize the materials and forces of nature for the benefit of society.
+Therefore, the requirements of the NARS form the basis for the development of Materials Engineering Course at ASU.
+Thus, the Course is designed to inspire students to be innovative and creative by using appropriate teaching and learning technologies and pursuing independent and life-long learning.
+Graduates of the Course are expected to be able to apply knowledge of mathematics and natural sciences to develop ways to economically utilize the materials and forces of nature for the benefit of society.